-- 28 February - round table meeting at Westminster to be chaired by Ian Austin MP to continue discussions with Vertex about access to Orkambi.
+- 28 February - roundtable meeting at Westminster, chaired by Ian Austin MP, continues discussions with Vertex about access to Orkambi.

 - 2 February - Vertex announces plans for phase III trials of triple combination therapies that could benefit more than 90% of people with cystic fibrosis.

 - 23 January - Welsh Assembly Petitions Committee decide against a debate on access to Orkambi, but write to the Welsh Health Minister regarding the current Welsh Government's position, ahead of further potential discussions and debates on the issue.

 - 22 January - Trust meets with Vertex to demand that they act and present a bold deal to make their medicines available across the whole of the UK and released a statement.

 - 10 January - a petition is handed into Welsh Assembly for access to Orkambi in Wales.
 The topic will be automatically considered for debate.

 - 11 December - a response is received from Richard Pengelly to the cross-party letter in Northern Ireland.

 - 29 November - the Trust organises an event, sponsored by Ian Austin MP, to get MPs from across all political parties in one room with representatives from the Trust and campaigners to share their own personal stories and highlight why the Stopping the Clock campaign is so vital to those living with cystic fibrosis.

 - 10 November - the Trust sends letters to Jeremy Hunt, Secretary of State for Health and Richard Pengelly, Department of Health Permanent Secretary, calling for a timely resolution to the ongoing negotiations between Vertex and Health and Social Care Northern Ireland.
 These letters are signed by 66 MLAs in Northern Ireland from a number of different parties.